 Under the hood, you’ll see that Acer opted for the Intel Celeron 2955U dual-core processor as the mitochondrion of its miniature Chromebook.
 It’s supported by 4GB of RAM and a 16GB SSD, an easier combination to recommend than that of the Samsung above.

 4. Asus Chromebook C300MA

-The world of Chromebooks is so broad, there’s a lot more out there if you’re up to expanding your budget a little.
+The world of Chromebooks is so broad, and there’s a lot more to try if you’re willing to expanding your budget a little.
 The Google Pixelbook is one of my favorite laptops of all time, so if you’ve never tried one, I’d recommend giving it a shot.
 Also, check out some of the lists below for even more Chromebook buying advice.